gazebosim/gz-sim/tutorials/migration_plugins.md

 #include <ignition/gazebo/System.hh>
 #include <ignition/plugin/Register.hh>

-using namespace ignition;
+using namespace gz;
-using namespace gazebo;
+using namespace sim;
 using namespace systems;

 // Inherit from System and 2 extra interfaces: